ShawnTe/daily-planner-rails-api/README.md

 - User can edit Todo
 - User can mark Todo complete
 - User can delete Todo
-- User can assign Todo for today
+- User can assign Todo for container
-- User can un-assign Todo for today
+- User can un-assign Todo for container
 - User can view Todos by Bj
-- User can view Todos designated for today (?? )
+- User can view Todos designated for container (?? )
-- User can view Todos designated for today by Bj session / time_container
+- User can view Todos designated for container by Bj session / time_container
-- User can set duration of Bj session (container) for Today
+- User can set duration of Bj session (container) for Container
-- User receives error when total time_est for Todos for a Bj exceed Bj session for Today
+- User receives error when total time_est for Todos for a Bj exceed Bj session for Container

 #### V.next
 - User can log in
 - User can log out
 - User can duplicate Todo
-- User can view Todos completed today
+- User can view Todos completed container
 - User, at end of Bj work session, can choose whether to carry-over or reset undone todos